mlab-upenn/f1tenth-3D_environment/README.md

 Material: To change the material of the floor, you can go to the `Plane` object.
 Under the `Mesh Renderer` property on the right `Inspector` window, switch the `Materials`' `Element 0` to your material.

 TO change the material of the wall, you can go to the `MapReader` object.
 Under the `Mesh Renderer` property on the right `Inspector` window, switch the `Materials`' `Element 0` to your material.
 Add also change the `Material` in the `MapReader.cs` params.

+## Release a build
+In the Unity Editor, one can release a build by clicking `File` -> `Build Setting`.
+In the open window, click `Add Open Scences` and select the platform you want.
+Then Click `Build` and save it to a seperate location outside of the Unity project.